tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 You can also use the profile switcher [add-on](https://addons.mozilla.org/en-US/firefox/addon/profileswitcher/) to switch among profiles.

 -----------
-#### How does AdNauseam detect ads?
+#### How does AdNauseam detect Ads?
 Ads are detected via standard cosmetic, or 'hiding', filters found in whatever lists are currently enabled ([EasyList](https://easylist.to/) currently has the best rules for this, and thus the user is warned when it is disabled).
 Once a DOM element is detected by a cosmetic filter in one of uBlock's content-scripts, it is passed to AdNauseam's parser component where the ad's information (viewable by clicking an ad in the _vault_ to _inspect_ it) is extracted.
-This info includes timestamp, size, content-url, target-url, page-detected-on, etc. Text-only ads, as often found on search engine, are a bit different as they are generally served inline along, with page content, rather than requested separately.
+This info includes timestamp, size, content-url, target-url, page-detected-on, etc. Text-only Ads, as often found on search engine, are a bit different as they are generally served inline along, with page content, rather than requested separately.
 In thesecases, several additional fields are parsed (title, description, tagline) and there is no content-url linking to an external resource.
 To enable text-ad extraction, AdNauseam includes a custom set of CSS selectors (in textads.js) for common providers (Google, Ask, Bing, etc), which link to specific hand-written parsing routines.
 These run only on those domains for which such filters have been written.

 -----------
 #### What is the relationship between blocking and hiding rules in uBlock and ADN?